 As well, all guests receive a delicious breakfast each morning made from fresh, local ingredients.
 Enjoy the continental staples such as yogurt, toast, berries and a variety of jams.
 Don’t fill up on that though or you’ll miss out on savoury dishes like their cheddar and spinach omelette.
 If you have any allergies or dietary restrictions, let Kiri (she’s AMAZING) know and she’ll be sure to whip you up something delightful.
 And of course, no breakfast is complete without endless coffee and tea.
 Price varies depending on the room, but the Widow’s Walk is $175/night plus tax.

 Grey County is full of adventures year round, but it truly is a magical place to visit come fall.
-Don’t delay though, autumn won’t be around forever!
-If you happen to miss this colourful season – never fear.
-There’s always next year, or if you can’t wait to visit Grey County, plan a winter adventure instead!
+If you’re not planning to visit during this colourful season – never fear.
+There’s always next year, or you can plan a winter adventure instead!

 A huge thank you to Grey County Tourism for having me up for this amazing autumn adventure!
 While the majority of these activities and suggestions were hosted by Grey Count Tourism, all reviews and opinions are my own – as always!